BouglaceMarouane/DD-CMC/README.md

   - Introduction to the digital development profession, career opportunities, and the training methodology.

 - **M102 – Learning the Fundamentals of Algorithms (120h)**
-  - Core algorithmic principles to build a problem-solving mindset before coding (with python in this module).
+  - Core algorithmic principles to build a problem-solving mindset before coding (with Python in this module).

 - **M103 – Object-Oriented Programming (120h)**
   - Concepts of OOP to design scalable and reusable software solutions.